chinapedia/wikipedia.abstract.en/Page/Poseidon.md

 Poseidon was the father of many heroes.
 He is thought to have fathered the famed Theseus.

 A mortal woman named Tyro was married to Cretheus (with whom she had one son, Aeson), but loved Enipeus, a river god.
 She pursued Enipeus, who refused her advances.
 One day, Poseidon, filled with lust for Tyro, disguised himself as Enipeus, and from their union were born the heroes Pelias and Neleus, twin boys.
 Poseidon also had an affair with Alope, his granddaughter through Cercyon, his son and King of Eleusis, begetting the Attic hero Hippothoon.
-Cercyon had his daughter buried alive but Poseidon turned her into the spring, Alope, near Eleusis.Sea_thiasos_Amphitrite_Poseidon_Glyptothek_Munich_239_front_n3.jpg depicting the wedding of Poseidon and Amphitrite, from the Altar of Domitius Ahenobarbus in the Field of Mars, bas-relief, Roman Republic, 2nd century BC]]Poseidon rescued Amymone from a lecherous satyr and then fathered a child, Nauplius, by her.
+Cercyon had his daughter buried alive but Poseidon turned her into the spring, Alope, near Eleusis. depicting the wedding of Poseidon and Amphitrite, from the Altar of Domitius Ahenobarbus in the Field of Mars, bas-relief, Roman Republic, 2nd century BC]]Poseidon rescued Amymone from a lecherous satyr and then fathered a child, Nauplius, by her.

 After having raped Caeneus, Poseidon fulfilled her request and changed her into a male warrior.